People are different. What works for one person may not work for the next.

-I've written quite a lot about low-carb diets in the past, because I believe them to be a potential solution to some of the world’s biggest health problems.
+Low-carb diets have received lots of praise in the past, and many people believe them to be a potential solution to some of the world’s biggest health problems.

 However, the truth is that low-carb isn’t for everyone.

 Some people don’t want to eat low-carb, others don’t feel good doing it or simply don’t need it.

 Also, those who are physically active and do a lot of anaerobic work like sprinting or lifting weights need more carbs in their diet to function optimally.

 This article presents a healthy alternative to low-carb diets.